deimosowen/Mattermost_CaseOneBot/README.md

    - `!meet; [user-list]` - Creates a meeting with specified users.
    - `!meet; [user-list]; [meeting title]` - Creates a meeting with a title and specified users.
    - `!meet; [user-list]; [meeting title]; [60m|1h]` - Additionally, set the duration of the meeting using 'm' for minutes or 'h' for hours.
 Defaults to 15 minutes if no duration is specified.
+   -  The `!meet` command also supports alternative syntax to provide flexibility in how meeting details are specified:
+      + `!meet Meeting @username1 @username2 @username3`: Creates a meeting titled "Meeting" with specified users and sets the duration.
+This format allows you to place the meeting title directly after the `!meet` command.
+      + `!meet @username1 @username2 @username3 Meeting 15m`: Similar functionality as above, but the meeting title "Meeting" is placed after the user list.
+This format is useful when you want to list all participants first before specifying the meeting title.

 ### Message Forwarding
 - `!forward; [id source channel]; [id target channel]; [message]; [thread-message]` - Sets up message forwarding from source to target channel with an optional message and an optional thread message.
 For more details on tags used in `[message]`, see the [wiki](https://github.com/deimosowen/Mattermost_CaseOneBot/wiki/Tags).